 Avoid certain products that may irritate the skin

 Certain soaps may dry your skin and cause more itching when you have hives.
 Make sure to use a soap that’s marketed for sensitive skin.
+Find a great selection here.
 These typically omit fragrance and other irritating chemicals.

 You should also avoid using irritating moisturizers or lotions.
-When in doubt, opt for a formula that targets sensitive skin.
+When in doubt, opt for a formula that targets sensitive skin, such as these options.
 Applying immediately after bathing may also help soothe the itch.

 Keep things cool